 Once you get to the beach you’ll be greeted with a stellar, unique view of the Golden Gate Bridge.
 You can choose to stay perched on top of the rocky outcrop or walk along the shoreline to get even closer.
 No matter what you choose, you’ll be rewarded with an excellent view.
 Also, if you’re wondering, the water was quite cold when we visited so we didn’t even try and get in.

 And that’s it!
-I hope you enjoy the free parking, the lack of crowds, and the three amazing views of the Golden Gate Bridge!
+I hope you enjoy the free parking at the langdon court parking lot, the lack of crowds, and the three amazing views of the Golden Gate Bridge!

 Want free travel tips, tricks, and hacks like this article delivered straight to your inbox once a week?
 Then subscribe below to receive our weekly email and get FREE travel guides!